dhsc-govuk/Get-Adult-Social-Care-Data/docs/logging.md

 The environment variable `APPLICATIONINSIGHTS_CONNECTION_STRING` needs to be set to the Connection String of the relevant Azure App Insights resource.
 In production this is handled automatically by the terraform infra repo.

 Browser analytics are connected to a separate App Insights resource (as the key is exposed publically).
-This is configured via the following environment variable: `WEB_APPLICATIONINSIGHTS_CONNECTION_STRING`.
+This is configured via the following environment variable: `BROWSER_APPLICATIONINSIGHTS_CONNECTION_STRING`.

 ## HTTP Request telemetry